eluinstra/ebms-admin/ebms-core/properties.md

 ### SSL

 The EbMS HTTP client has the option to use SSL client certificate from the matching CPA when sending a message.
 This option works **ONLY** as long as the receiving party will trust the SSL client certificate.
+You can override a certificate by creating a [Certificate Mapping]({{ site.baseurl }}/ebms-core/api.html#certificatemappingservice).
 This option can be enabled by setting property `https.useClientCertificate` to true.

 The EbMS adapter supports SSL client certificate validation.
 This means that the SSL clientCertificate of the incoming request will be validated against the matching CPA.
 This option **ONLY** works as long as the other parties use the SSL client certificates defined in the CPAs and the client certificates are trusted in the [truststore]({{ site.baseurl }}/ebms-core/properties.html#truststore).
 This option can be enabled by setting property `https.clientCertificateAuthentication` to true.